* Reckitt seen getting good price for business

 McCormick had failed with Premier Foods approach

-* Reckitt to focus on areas such as consumer health (Adds share move, analyst comment, valuation)
+* Reckitt to focus on areas such as consumer health (Adds details on sale process)

-July 19 (Reuters) - U.S. spices maker McCormick & Co Inc has agreed to buy Reckitt Benckiser Group's food business for a higher-than-expected $4.2 billion to give it a wider variety of seasonings and sauces.
+LONDON, July 19 (Reuters) - U.S. spices maker McCormick & Co Inc has won the battle to buy Reckitt Benckiser Group's North American food business, paying a higher than expected $4.2 billion to add extra seasonings and sauces.

 The sale, announced late on Tuesday, will reduce Reckitt's net debt to EBITDA ratio to 3.3 times from 4.1 times.
 It will also enable it to focus more closely on its consumer health and home brands, which include Durex condoms and Mucinex cold medicine.

-It gives McCormick, the maker of Lawry's, Old Bay and Billy Bee honey, a leading position in the U.S. condiments category.
+It gives McCormick, the maker of Lawry's and Old Bay seasonaings and Billy Bee honey, a leading position in the U.S. condiments category.

 At $4.2 billion, the price represents a multiple of more than 7 times the annual sales from the business and 20 times its earnings before interest, tax, depreciation and amortisation.